kumarbhotme/kumar.bhot.me/_tabs/readings.md

 # Readings
 ---

 I have always enjoyed reading.
-My friends found it funny to see me deep into the physics book during the college holidays.
-If they asked why I was reading academics, I would say, “I was getting bored.”
+Once during my college holidays, my friends found me lost deep into the physics book.
+When they asked why I was reading academics, I replied, “I was getting bored”.
 It became a joke.

 One of my primary school teachers used to say, "*When we understand something thoroughly, it becomes a part of us.
-And we don’t need to remember it.*" That has remained the foundation of my learning to this day, thereby the underlying purpose of each of my readings.
+We won’t need to remember it.*" That has remained the foundation of my learning to this day, thereby the underlying purpose of each of my readings.

 Before 2011, I mostly read computer and programming-related books.
 Then I read Sapiens, and after that, I started exploring various topics.
 Usually, upon finishing a book, I try to find a book with contradictory views.